 1. Choose the Type of Essay

 The first step to writing an essay is to define what type of essay you are writing.
 There are four main categories into which essays can be grouped:

-Expository Essay: Explain to the reader how to do a given process.
+- Expository essay - Explain to the reader how to perform a given process.
 You could, for example, write an expository essay with step-by-step instructions on how to make a peanut butter sandwich.

 Knowing what kind of essay you are trying to write can help you decide on a topic and structure your essay in the best way possible.
 Here are a few other types of essays:

 - Argumentative essay - Take a position on a controversial issue and present evidence in favor of your position.
 If you’ve been assigned an argumentative essay, check out these top 10 argumentative essay topics.

 - Compare and contrast essay - Identify similarities and differences between two subjects that are, typically, under the same umbrella.

 - Problem solution essay - Describe a problem, convince the reader to care about the problem, propose a solution, and be prepared to dismantle objections.